erl67/Pacman/README.md

 # Background:

-Eat the things
+Eat the pills and avoid the ghost.
+You start with 3 lives and lose one life if a ghost catches you.

 # Controls:

 Movement – Mouse click to move player

+Movement(alt) - TFGH

+Jump - Space

-Camera - WASD, Arrow Keys
+Camera Rotate - WASD or Arrow Keys

+Camera Zoom - MouseWheel

+Camera Reset - Middle Button

+Lights - O/L to toggle overhead and spotlight, I to toggle both

 P – Pause

 Q – Quit

-Right Mouse – self-destruct
+Right Mouse – self-destruct and lose a life

-K/M – Volume up/down

 R – reset

-N – next level

-F1 - easy mode
+U - easy mode (noclip)